cunming666/ece1724-project/proposal.md

 ## 1. Motivation

 Small events often do not have a clear-cut and efficient way of dealing with registration, participant information, and on-site check-in.
 In student clubs, campus events, and small community activities, these tasks often fall into spreadsheets, chat tools, and manual checking, leaving information scattered and making the check-in process less efficient during the day of the event.
 Specifically, when attendance grows beyond a small group, it becomes less clear to organizers who have registered and whether they have already checked in.
+In practice, this leads to duplicated or outdated attendee lists, slow on-site verification, and confusion when multiple staff members check in attendees in parallel.
+A centralized system can act as a single source of truth for registration and check-in status, reducing bottlenecks and making attendance tracking auditable.

 The main users of this project are the organizers who create events, staff members who check-in people, and attendees who need to register and look up event information for themselves.
 We think this project is worth pursuing because it is based on a real-world use case, and is part of the full-stack focus of this course so lends itself to frontend-backend integration, database design, file storage, access control, and real-time updates.

 Many small events still rely on simple manual methods for registration and check-in.
 These methods may work for smaller events, but they become less clear and less efficient as more people are involved.
 Because of this we want to build a more complete and direct system for these workflows.
+Our expected outcome is a clearer workflow that reduces manual coordination effort and shortens on-site check-in bottlenecks, especially when attendance scales beyond a small group.

 ---